Client endorsements can be a huge boon for your life science brand

 A testimonial can cement your life science brand’s reputation and send positive trust signals to your users and search engines.
 In Forma’s experience, clients are typically very receptive to the idea of providing a testimonial.
 However, if the client is very busy or unresponsive, it can be helpful to provide them with a template testimonial.
 That way, they’ll be able to complete the testimonial without too much trouble.

 Referrals are one of the most critical aspects of an inbound marketing strategy.
 The Sales Readiness Group has identified 6 key tactics to help you ask for referrals:

 - Ask for a referral after the client has benefitted from your product or service

 - Ask for help if you’re unsure how to proceed with the referral process

 - Be specific.
-Don’t use cliche lines like “Do you anyone else looking for our services?”
+Don’t use cliche lines like “Do you know anyone else looking for our services?”

 - LinkedIn is a great source for networking and connecting with potential clients

 - Make a reference to the referrer in the initial conversation.
 “Kim mentioned we should connect”, etc.

 Another tactic you can use is asking for a referral when you don’t close the deal.
 Many people think you should only ask for a referral if you sign the contract and satisfy the client, but we’ve had success landing referrals even when we’re not chosen for a job or project.

 Client endorsements can elevate your brand and lead to more sales